Gattaca (1997)

 World’s Greatest Directors (Peter Wier and Steven Spielberg are examples).
 And

-enough money to allow him to rise in rank as a Director and it seems to me that
+the way; they just don’t make enough money to allow him to rise in rank as a

-fact holds back his reputation as a Screenwriter somewhat.
+Director and it seems to me that fact holds back his reputation as a

 “Gattaca” is set in a far-too-believable Near-Future Dystopia